More black garlic on the way in just a few weeks – early October 2020 – so watch this space for updates!

 We’re growing four varieties of garlic to be harvested in the summer of 2020, all of them being hardneck garlic – the ever popular Red Russian, and Music, as well as the somewhat harder to find Chesnok Red and Spanish Roja.
-We have over 2700 plants in total, and each variety has it’s own unique flavour profile.
+Each variety has it’s own unique flavour profile.
 Fantastic for eating fresh, but they become even more complexly layered in taste once we harvest the bulbs and make them into our black garlic.

 Here’s a great post about Potter’s, via the Coast Culinary Collective – we love their passion for fine local food! https://coastculinarycollective.ca/it-mustve-been-something-we-ate-part-1/